zack-mendez/fpgators-rtipcv/dev/ZM_dev_notes.md

 ## Next Steps
 - **Fix SCCB Transmitter**: The current implementation's base configuration is still glitchy.
 I need to clean up the logic and make it more stable.
 - **Implement Edge Detection**: Now that grayscale VGA is working, I can start working on **Sobel and Laplacian filters**.
-- **Migrate to Nexys A7**: More BRAM = dual frame buffers = real-time image processing!
+- **Migrate to Nexys A7**: More BRAM = dual frame buffers = real-time image processing.

 ---

 ## Final Thoughts
 This has been a **challenging but exciting** project.
 I’ve had to **work around hardware limitations**, **debug low-level SCCB communication**, and **optimize memory usage** to make this work.
 Compared to the original project scope, I have successfully implemented **camera interfacing, VGA output, and memory management**, but **image processing filters are the next big challenge.**

-There’s still a lot to do, but I’m **really excited** about where this is going!
+There’s still a lot to do, but I’m **really excited** about where this is going.

 ---
 **Author:** Zachary Mendez